KhronosGroup/glTF/specification/2.0/README.md

 >| Occlusion | Model will appear brighter in areas that should be darker|
 >| Emission | Model with lights will not be lit (e.g. the headlights of a car model will be off instead of on)|

-<a name="cameras"></a>
 ## Cameras

 A camera defines the projection matrix that transforms from view to clip coordinates.
 The projection can be perspective or orthographic.
 Cameras are contained in nodes and thus can be transformed.
-Their world-space positions can be used in shader calculations, and their projection matrices can be used in shader semantics such as PROJECTION.
+Their world-space transformation matrix is used for calculating view-space transformation.

 Cameras are stored in the asset's `cameras` array.
 Each camera defines a `type` property that designates the type of projection (perspective or orthographic), and either a `perspective` or `orthographic` property that defines the details.